gcallah/work/chaps/hegel.md

 self-consciousness: "self-consciousness finds its satisfaction only in another self-consciousness."
-It finds satisfaction only as a "recognized being" (§175; 9:108) In the duplication of self-consciousnesses, therefore, each strives to establish itself as the essential being, and they engage in a life and death struggle.
+It finds satisfaction only as a "recognized being" (§175; 9:108) In the duplication of self-consciousnesses, therefore, each strives to establish himself as the essential being, and they engage in a life and death struggle.
 This is the beginning of the famous dialectic of master and servant (*Herr*/*Knecht*).
 The victor in the struggle assumes the role of master and sets the vanquished, the